ishangujarathi/namaste_react/README.md

 Body-> Search Bar, Search Button, Restaurant Cards -> image of food, rating of food items, cuisine names, price etc Footer-> Links, Copywrights

+Props(Properties) -> passing props to a component is similar to passing arguments to function.
+Props helps us to pass dynamic data to components.
+We can pass any number of props inside Component, react will wrap all of them as objects and then we can pass them dynamically using {} braces as they are nothing but JS objects!